 (E) The Managing Agent may collect interest at the rate of one and three-fourths percent per month, if then permitted by law, otherwise at the highest rate then permitted by law, on any amount due from an Owner which is not paid when due under this Agreement.
 In addition, such Owner shall reimburse the Managing Agent for all the costs and expenses reasonably incurred by the Managing Agent in collecting any delinquent amounts, including but not limited to court costs and reasonable attorney’s fees.

-(F)
+(F) In the event MLDC acquires title or has the right to acquire title from any defaulting Owner by any means, including acquisition by Deed in Lieu of foreclosure or by acquisition at Sheriff’s sale, MLDC shall have the option to hold title in its name or to allow the acquired Interval estate to become titled in a third-party holding entity.
+In the event MLDC or a third-party holding entity designated by MLDC acquires title to any defaulting Interval Estate under the terms of this Agreement, MLDC or the third-party holding entity shall be entitled to receive a net holding fee equal to thirty percent (30%) of any funds derived from the sale or lease of the Interval Estate in excess of any commission due to the selling or leasing broker or agent.
+All remaining proceeds shall be applied to accrued but unpaid maintenance fees or paid back to MLDC for maintenance fees that were pre-paid by MLDC for the acquired Interval Estate.
+In no event shall MLDC be required to apply proceeds derived from the sale or lease of an acquired Interval Estate to amounts in excess of accrued but unpaid maintenance fees or to maintenance fees that were pre-paid by MLDC.
+All Interval Estates acquired from a defaulting Owner pursuant to the terms of this Agreement shall be marketed for sale with sales proceeds applied or distributed as described above.

 (G) The powers granted to MLDC under this Section 15 may not be delegated, assigned or extinguished without the vote of 75% of Association Owners in Good Standing.